Finally Finished Feuding? Fans Think Cardi B & Nicki Minaj Have THIS Secret Collab In The Works

 Other alleged proof fans believe is a “leaked” snippet of a song produced by Mike Will.
 However, there’s been no proof that such a collab exists outside of tweets from Cardi B and Nicki Minaj’s fans pages, but you can hear it for yourself below.

 If Cardi B and Nicki Minaj did collaborate it would likely be earth-shattering for their fans.
-In 2018 they women infamously squabbled at the Met Gala during fashion week causing chaos on the internet and in real life.
-Nicki addressed negative feelings towards Cardi B for hurling a heel at her head as she record her Queen Radio show and Cardi B expressed no regrets after popping off on her rival.
+In 2018 the women infamously squabbled at the Harper’s Bazaar party during fashion week causing chaos on the internet and in real life.
+Nicki addressed negative feelings towards Cardi B for hurling a heel at her head as she records her Queen Radio show and Cardi B expressed no regrets after popping off on her rival.

-Recently, Nicki Minaj gave birth to a baby with her husband Kenneth petty and has been super quiet on social media.
+Recently, Nicki Minaj gave birth to a baby with her husband Kenneth Petty and she’s been super quiet on social media.

 Do you think she took the time out to pen a verse for Cardi B in between caring for her newborn?

 Comments